15 Reasons to Celebrate Reformation Day: The Redeeming Value of Celebrating Reformation Day

 This is not a judgment on those who choose to observe Halloween but a question to provoke thought.
 Using Philippians 4:8* and Westminster Shorter Catechism question #1** as our guide, would Christians not better glorify God and preserve our freedoms by learning our history and by celebrating our salvation in Christ alone through grace by faith?
 We honor those who died for the freedom of America on special patriotic days, so why not on this day honor the Reformers who died martyrs’ deaths for our liberty to know Christ personally ?
 Would it not be better to teach our children the history and teachings of the Reformation and redeem a holiday for God?
 God does not require us to celebrate Reformation Day or any other holiday, but what a chance to fulfill Deuteronomy 6:4-9: “Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.”
 Children usually enjoy what their parents love, so if we love our history and celebrate it, our children will too!

 There are many ways to make Reformation Day a teachable yet fun “moment.”
-Doorposts offers a Reformation party planning resource.
-As a family, we have attended a wonderful party at a local church for the past few years where we go around to booths, each teaching about a Reformer and including an activity to help remember the Reformer.
+Jus’ Classical offers a Reformation party planning resource.
+As a family, we have attended a wonderful party at church (sometimes a gathering of several churches) where we go around to stations, each teaching about a Reformer and including an activity to help remember the Reformer.
 For example, we pretend to be Bible smugglers by crawling through an obstacle course for William Tyndale, and we bowl down goose pins to remember John Hus, whose name means goose.
 We nail a thesis on the church door for Martin Luther and play Pin the Beard on the Reformer for John Calvin as well as copy the Five Solas.
 The children also receive a booklet with biographies about these and other Reformers and a Scripture verse at each station… and lots of candy.
 Some dress up as Reformers.
 Our children, who love this party, are learning about real freedom and sacrifice, and we are able to redeem another pagan holiday for Christ!

 Embrace this beautiful occasion to celebrate our Christian heritage on October 31, Reformation Day!

-Desiring God has a series on important Reformers in October 2017: https://www.desiringgod.org/here-we-stand
+Desiring God has a series on important Reformers.

-Ligonier Ministries has a podcast series called 5 Minutes in Church History, and in October 2017, the episodes are about Martin Luther and the other Reformers. http://www.5minutesinchurchhistory.com/
+Ligonier Ministries has a podcast series called 5 Minutes in Church History, and in October 2017, the episodes were about Martin Luther and the other Reformers.

 Famous Men of the Renaissance & Reformation by Rob Shearer – a great starter book for kids!